brooklynrail/brooklynrail-platform/content/events/2020/07/brooke-kamin-rapaport-lauren-haynes-and-ken-lum-with-joachim-pissarro-and-helen-lee.md

 ---
 title: Brooke Kamin Rapaport, Lauren Haynes, and Ken Lum with Joachim Pissarro and Helen Lee
-summary: Brooke Kamin Rapaport, Lauren Haynes, and Ken Lum with Joachim Pissarro and Helen Lee.
+summary: Curators, writers, and critics Brooke Kamin Rapaport, Lauren Haynes, and Ken Lum will be in conversation with Rail consulting editor, Joachim Pissarro and Rail board member, Helen Lee.
 We'll conclude with a poetry reading from Kimberly Alidio.
 people:
   - person: brooke-kamin-rapaport
     event_bio: "Brooke Kamin Rapaport is a museum curator, independent curator, and